 For example, even though there has clearly never been more time and more need for the kind of rote, devotional prayer that I know well, and which is such an enormous consolation to so many, I am failing at it.
 The only prayers on my lips these days are brief and on the fly: “Oh dear God” when I am despairing and “Jesus, Mary and Joseph” when I am appalled.
 As I wake in the morning, and remember what we are dealing with, there’s often a “God help me” as my feet hit the floor, and as the afternoon and days grow long, the tone can grow challenging: “How much more??”
-To be clear, these are not the salutations or the openers to my prayers–they are the whole thing, all I can muster.
+To be clear, these are not the salutations or the openers to my prayers: they are the entire thing.
+They are all I can muster.
 It seems like even I, the justifying-cocktails-on-the-beach girl, should be able to do a better job for Holy Week, considering I have so few distractions this year, considering we are in a quarantine.

 Two nights ago in my kitchen, a flexible pipe under the sink broke off from the cold water feed.
 The broken line sprayed gallons of water in all directions, drenching the cabinets and kitchen rug, leaving inches of water on the brick floor.
 It was a mess.
 It is unclear how long it will be until it is fixed.

-The pandemic and the resulting quarantine are, it occurs to me, causing things to break and revealing the holes in everything, making messes of things we didn’t know were near breaking.
-Most of us do OK most of the time and when we crack it is not from the enormous mess but by the fact that in the context of the enormous mess, our socks are now soaking wet.
+The pandemic and the resulting quarantine are, it occurs to me, causing things to break and making messes of things we didn’t know were near breaking.
+Most of us do OK most of the time and when we crack, it is not from the enormous mess but by the fact that in the context of the enormous mess, our socks are now soaking wet.
 We wonder how we will clean it all up, and we bicker over whether the beach towels or the Shop-Vac are what we need, as if it could possibly make a difference.
 Secretly, we worry about how many things will, like the Brillo pads in the now-soaked cardboard box, be ruined for good.

-So I’m feeling the holes more than the holy this Thursday, and the paucity of celebratory rituals that I may or may not have chosen to attend is making me feel unsettled and surprisingly sad.
-I know that the quarantine provides an opportunity to really dive into the mystery of Easter, without the bunny, the baskets, all the distractions.
+So I’m feeling the holes more than the holy this Thursday, and the paucity of celebratory rituals that I may or may not have chosen to attend is making me feel unsettled, and surprisingly sad.
+I know that the quarantine provides an opportunity to really dive into the mystery of Easter without the bunny, the baskets, all the distractions.
 I know that I should be doing a better job, that maybe you even could say that I should be trying harder.
 I’m working on it.
 All I’ve been able to manage so far is to think about some things in a new way: the last supper with friends, the foot washing, and what we are going to do about all the holes.